On-Site Collaborators

 Who's Who from the Frye Art Museum

 Formed in 1980, the Alzheimer’s Association is the leading voluntary health organization in Alzheimer’s care, support and research.
-At the Memory Hub, the Alzheimer’s Association “Memory Navigator” care consultant is available for in-person and virtual appointments.
-People with memory loss and their loved ones can meet with the Memory Navigator for information and resources, a consultation around care options and future planning, program referrals, and educational resources.
 The Alzheimer’s Association also sponsors educational talks on-site and a monthly in-person caregiver support group.
-Visit: Memory Navigator Consultation Services.

 Founded in 1997, Elderwise creates space for adults to age well through their adult day program, outreach programs, and special events held around the Puget Sound.
 Elderwise invites adults living with memory loss to creatively and meaningfully engage with each other through art, discussion, movement, and shared meals.
 At the Memory Hub, Elderwise offers their nationally award-winning arts-based adult day program Monday, Tuesday, Wednesday and Thursday.
 Visit: Elderwise Day Program.